-The State approved SWAC's last solid waste implemented in 2005 (2005 Solid Waste Implementation Plan).
-The previous plan provided a history of SWAC and its activities, how each waste stream was managed at the time, and the 5-year plan for increasing diversion and improving management of certain waste streams.
+The State approved SWAC's last solid waste implemented in 2015 (2015 Solid Waste Implementation Plan).
+The plan provides a history of SWAC and its activities, how each waste stream was managed at the time, and the 5-year plan for increasing diversion and improving management of certain waste streams.

 Using the new approach and format provided by the State, SWAC's new SWIP provides the following information:

-•How the SWAC towns will educate the public on the reduction and diversion of recyclables, yard trimmings, food scraps, clean wood, hazardous waste, pharmaceuticals, textiles, and construction and demolition debris; and beneficial uses of biosolids.
+•How the SWAC towns will educate the public on the reduction and diversion of recyclables, yard trimmings, food scraps, clean wood, hazardous waste, pharmaceuticals, textiles, and construction and demolition debris.

-•How the SWAC towns will work with schools and businesses to improve their waste diversion programs.
+•How the SWAC towns will work with schools and businesses to improve their waste diversion programs including food waste.

 •How the SWAC towns will improve waste reduction at events and public spaces.